kaistaerk/bridge-routing-presenter/README.md

 # nia - Bridge Component For Presenter And Routing

-This component is a bridge to use a `Nia\Presenter\PresenterInterface` as a handler for the routing compoonent.
+This component is a bridge to use a `Nia\Presenter\PresenterInterface` as a handler for the routing component.
 It provides a handler implementation which requires a presenter implementation and a presenter action.

 ## Installation